-Alexander the Great Beach Hotel is a family friendly hotel in Halkidiki situated right on a Blue Flag beach.
-Our family was hosted here this past June and we had the best time.
+Alexander the Great Beach Hotel is a family-friendly hotel in Halkidiki situated right on a Blue Flag beach.
+Our family was hosted here this past June, and we had the best time.

-To get here you have to fly into Thessaloniki and drive about an hour and a half south of the first peninsula of Kassandra.
+To get here, you have to fly into Thessaloniki and drive about an hour and a half south of the first peninsula of Kassandra.

 Lots of Room Options

 Every day there is a breakfast buffet and all room rates include breakfast.
-It’s a fairly large buffet increasing the odds that even the pickiest eaters in your family will find something they like.
+It’s a fairly large buffet, increasing the odds that even the pickiest eaters in your family will find something they like.
 Sadly, there is no bacon.
-I never realized that we were all addicted to bacon, but after some time in Greece I am keenly aware.
+I never realized that we were all addicted to bacon, but after some time in Greece, I am keenly aware.
 There were cheeses, meats, fresh fruit, eggs, pastries, Greek breakfast items I couldn’t identify, sweets, and more.

 Family Friendly Amenities

-They are well set up to keep a family highly entertained.
+This hotel is well set up to keep a family highly entertained.
 They have a large swimming pool with a bar, a nice size playground, and a room with ping-pong and pool tables.

 There is a little cabana type structure down at the beach where you can get a massage.
-The massage was so fantastic, that I ended up getting another one the next day!
+The massage was so fantastic that I ended up getting another one the next day!